Multilevel Motion Planning: A Fiber Bundle Formulation: Discussion

-While our evaluation seems to corroborate both statements, we believe there are two issues.
+While our evaluation seems to corroborate those statements, we also like to discuss two limiting issues.
 The first issue are evaluation outlier, which seemingly contradict our statements.
 We discuss what they are and what we can do about them.
-The second issue we identify is our reliance on pre-specification of fiber bundles, which we do for this work by hand.
-We discuss options to automatically specify them.
+The second issue is our reliance on pre-specification of fiber bundles, which we do for this work manually.
+We discuss options to automatically specify them in the future.